greenplum-db/PivotalR-archive/README.md

         ```
         ## install.packages("devtools") # 'devtools' package is only available for R >= 3.0.2
-        devtools::install_github("PivotalR", "pivotalsoftware")
+        devtools::install_github("PivotalR", "greenplum-db")
         ```
-    * Or download the source tarball directly from [**here**](https://github.com/pivotalsoftware/PivotalR/tarball/master), and then install the tarball
+    * Or download the source tarball directly from [**here**](https://github.com/greenplum-db/PivotalR/tarball/master), and then install the tarball

         ```
-        install.packages("pivotalsoftware-PivotalR-xxxx.tar.gz", repos = NULL, type = "source")
+        install.packages("greenplum-db-PivotalR-xxxx.tar.gz", repos = NULL, type = "source")
         ```
-    where "pivotalsoftware-PivotalR-xxxx.tar.gz" is the name of the package that you have downloaded.
+    where "greenplum-db-PivotalR-xxxx.tar.gz" is the name of the package that you have downloaded.
 3. To get started:
     * [Read the wiki](https://github.com/greenplum-db/PivotalR/wiki)
     * [Look at some demo code](https://github.com/greenplum-db/PivotalR/wiki/Example)